iotaledger/wiki-legacy/multisigs.md

 ## Multi-Sigs in IOTA

-IOTA uses Curl, which is our internal hashing function.
-Because of this, multi-signatures in IOTA or slightly different from the ones compared to Bitcoin or other Blockchains using ECC.
-Many of the key principles remain.
-We will provide concrete information where there are significant differences from existing multi-signature schemes.
+IOTA uses Curl, which is a trinary cryptographic hash function.
+Coming from other Blockchain projects, IOTA has similar principles and advantages / disadvantages when it comes to multi-signatures.
+Multi-signatures and their validation are supported by the core clients by default.
+To actually utilize multi-signatures, you need to use the provided client-side libraries.

 At the time of writing (first week of January 2017), the [Javascript library](https://github.com/iotaledger/iota.lib.js) has implemented and made available multi-signature.
 Please go to the official documentation to find out how to use them in your environment.